babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Features.rst

 It is also the highest level of visibility and definition of access rights based on profiles.

-You can define profiles , some have visibility on all projects, others only on the projects they are assigned to.
+You can define profiles, some have visibility on all projects, others only on the projects they are assigned to.

 You can also define sub-projects of a project and sub-project of sub-projects without limit to this hierarchical organization.